UGNazi: Arrests and sentencing

 Mir Islam ("Josh the God") and Eric Taylor ("Cosmo the God") of UGNazi were arrested on June 26, 2012 as a result of Operation Card Shop, a Federal Bureau of Investigation investigation into identity theft and credit card fraud.
 Islam was apprehended in Manhattan after he attempted to withdraw money using a stolen ATM card.
 On November 7, 2012, Taylor was sentenced in juvenile court in Long Beach, California.
 Taylor pleaded guilty to multiple felonies, including credit card fraud, identity theft, bomb threats, and online impersonation, in exchange for a probation.
 The terms of the plea placed him on probation until his 21st birthday, restricted his internet access, and required him to forfeit seized assets.

-On December 24, 2018, Troy Woody ("Osama the God") and Mir Islam ("Josh the God") of UGNazi were arrested in Manila on murder charges related to the death of Tomi Masters, Woody's girlfriend.
+On December 24, 2018, members Troy Woody ("Osama the God") and Islam were arrested in Manila on murder charges related to the death of Tomi Masters, Woody's girlfriend.
 Woody and Islam dumped a box containing Masters's body in the Pasig River.
 Both members of UGNazi confirmed that they handled the box, but individually denied killing Masters.
 Woody and Islam pleaded not guilty to the charges on February 11, 2019, and the trial was scheduled for March 13.